ash-project/igniter/documentation/writing-generators.md

 Setting this group performs two functions:

-1. any tasks that share a group with eachother will be assumed that the same flag has the same meaning.
+1. any tasks that share a group with each other will be assumed that the same flag has the same meaning.
 That way, users don't have to disambiguate when calling `mix igniter.install yourthing1 yourthing2 --option`, because it is assumed to have the same meaning.
 2. it can provide a shorter/semantic name to type, i.e instead of `--ash-authentication-phoenix.install.domain` it could be just `--ash.domain`.